paramsohal05/Amazon-Clone/README.md

-# This is a Param Sohal, a frontend developer
+# She is a Param Sohal, a frontend developer